tsgates/arch-wiki-markdown/wiki/Zsh.md

 Global configuration
 --------------------

-Occasionally you might want to have some settings applied globally to all zsh users.
-The zsh wiki tells us that there are some global configuration files, for example /etc/zshrc.
+Occasionally users might want to have some settings applied globally to all Zsh users.
+The Zsh wiki tells us that there are some global configuration files, for example /etc/zshrc.
 This however is slightly different on ArchLinux, since it has been compiled with flags specifically to target /etc/zsh/ instead.

 So, for global configuration use /etc/zsh/zshrc, not /etc/zshrc.
 The same goes for /etc/zsh/zshenv, /etc/zsh/zlogin and /etc/zsh/zlogout.
-Note that these files are not installed by default, so you need to create them yourself if you want to use them.
+Note that these files are not installed by default, so create them if desired.

 The only exception is zprofile, use /etc/profile instead.